 Usually, when the destruction of value is evident, those policies are somewhat reverted, or further policies are enforced at different places of the value chain.

 1) Fiat money results in a value-redistribution scheme from holders of that money to the Central Bank that issues new units.
-Each previously existing unit represents now a smaller portion of wealth, which destroys previously acquired knowledge through the price mechanism and tends to harm any formerly established recipient of payments while benefiting its counterpart (debtor).
+Each previously existing unit represents now a smaller portion of wealth, which destroys previously acquired knowledge through the price mechanism and tends to harm any formerly established recipient of payments while benefiting the payer.

 The fact that the Central Bank doesn't look for a return when it distributes those units constitutes an advantage for inefficient producers, specially for those directly connected to it.